phoebe-alexis/DecodingCancerReview/README.md

 # Revised DecodingCancer

-This project extends the work done in [DecodingCancer](https://github.com/PhGK/DecodingCancer), aiming to [briefly describe your specific goal or contribution].
+This project extends the work done in [DecodingCancer](https://github.com/PhGK/DecodingCancer), aiming to leverage key and interactions.

 ## Related Work

-The original repository [DecodingCancer](https://github.com/PhGK/DecodingCancer) implements [briefly describe what it does].
+The [DecodingCancer](https://github.com/PhGK/DecodingCancer) repository is the official codebase supporting the “Decoding pan‑cancer treatment outcomes using multimodal real‑world data and explainable AI” study.
+It implements deep learning models for survival analysis using multimodal clinical data and applies explainable AI techniques, specifically Layer-wise Relevance Propagation (LRP), to identify and interpret the contributions of individual clinical markers to patient prognosis across multiple cancer types.

 This project builds upon it by:

-- streamlining the model using feature selection
+1. streamlining the model using feature selection
-- highlighting other models that consider feature interactions
+2. highlighting other models that consider feature interactions

 ## Reproducibility